INDEV-Technologies/INDEX-4/README.md

 It is maintained by the Godot community in its own [GitHub repository](https://github.com/godotengine/godot-docs).

 The [class reference](https://docs.godotengine.org/en/latest/classes/)
-is also accessible from the Godot editor.
+is also accessible from the INDEX editor.

 We also maintain official demos in their own [GitHub repository](https://github.com/godotengine/godot-demo-projects) as well as a list of [awesome Godot community resources](https://github.com/godotengine/awesome-godot).